universitytheater/utheater.github.io/_shows/2023/winter/macbeth-in-space.md

     name: Nick Schwarz
   - role: Lady Macbeth
     name: Abigail Scharf
-    bio: "is a second year studying Political Science.
+    bio: "is a second-year studying Political Science.
 She has previously been Gloucester in *King Lear*, and Marian/Robin Hood in *Marian, or the True Tale of Robin Hood*."
   - role: First Witch
     name: Charlotte Manier
+    bio: "is a third-year studying Biology and Law, Letters, and Society.
+She was previously in the Dean’s Men production of *Romeo & Juliet* as the Nurse.
+Looking forward, she is very excited to be a co-director for the Dean’s Men’s next production, *Twelfth Night*.
+Though she’ll definitely miss being a little creature with her weird sisters when this production is over.
+Heeheehoohoo"
   - role: Second Witch
     name: Alex Nobert
+    bio: "is a third-year Environmental Science and History major.
+She has previously acted in *Romeo & Juliet* (Mercutio), *King Lear* (Regan), *The Heirs* (Aveline) and *Original Sin* (ensemble member), as well as Hyde Park Community Players’ *Much Ado About Nothing* (Don John).
+When she is not crouching on stage, she is trying her best to promote sustainability on campus (please please sign up for the subsidized off campus composting program!!
+Ask me about it, I’ll send you the link!).
+She is so grateful to be a part of this incredible cast and crew.
+And lastly, hee hee hoo hoo."
   - role: Third Witch
     name: Sophie Knifton
-  - role: Queen Duncan/Siward
-    bio: "is a third year Psychology and Gender and Sexuality Studies major.
+    bio: "is a third-year Psychology and Gender and Sexuality Studies major.
 She was most recently seen in the Dean's Men's production of *Love's Labour's Lost* (Jaquenetta/Maria).
 Her other Shakespeare experience includes *Hamlet* (Hamlet) and *A Midsummer Night's Dream* (Titania).
 She currently serves as the social chair for the Dean's Men board.
 She hopes you enjoy the show!"
+  - role: Queen Duncan/Siward
     name: Abigail Spencer
   - role: Porter
     name: Jack Pflieger